+Uh Oh.
 It’s family picture time!
-You know you’ll cherish these pictures and love framing a beautiful gallery wall, but the stress of picking out outfits and having the kids go crazy during the photo shoot is giving you heart palpitations.
+You know you’ll cherish these pictures forever and frame them up on the gallery wall.
+But the stress of picking out outfits and having the kids go crazy during the photo shoot is giving you heart palpitations.
 Does this sound familiar?
 I’ve so been there.

 I finally incorporated a few tricks of the trade to help the little ones cooperate during the photo shoot with as few tears as possible.
 Here are some of my favorite tips to help you get through it.

 Take Your Most Important Pictures First

 This might sound like common sense, but make sure the photographer gets the shots you want the most first.
 Young children are bound to get bored and often times take their best photos right from the start.

 Make sure they’ve eaten beforehand.
 Parents.com says that “to combat hunger or fatigue, give your child a snack before she starts … any structured task.”
 That is true advice.
 We’ve all seen it with our kids.
 They will do so much better with a snack before!